traefik/traefik/docs/user-guide/examples.md

 ## Pass Authenticated user to application via headers

-Providing an authentication method as described above, it is possible to pass the user to the application via a configurable header value
+Providing an authentication method as described above, it is possible to pass the user to the application via a configurable header value.

 ```toml
 defaultEntryPoints = ["http"]